 - Potential for enhanced, inflation-protected distributions.
-IVOL has distributed at least 30 bps per month for almost 3 years now. - > Options are fully funded, so the maximum downside is known and limited to the market value of the options. - Through its options, IVOL is long OTC fixed income volatility, providing potential profit from market stress as volatility increases. - Options have the potential to benefit from relative interest rate moves whether those moves are lower (or negative) rates in the front end and/or higher rates in the back end - the options are agnostic to the level of interest rates.
+IVOL has distributed at least 30 bps per month for 3 years in a row. - Options are fully funded, so the maximum downside is known and limited to the market value of the options. - Through its options, IVOL is long OTC fixed income volatility, providing potential profit from market stress as volatility increases. - Options have the potential to benefit from relative interest rate moves whether those moves are lower (or negative) rates in the front end and/or higher rates in the back end - the options are agnostic to the level of interest rates.

 Source: Nasdaq, SIFMA and BIS.
-"US OTC Rates" defined as the notional value outstanding in interest rate contracts denominated in USD as of H2 2021.
+"US OTC Rates" defined as the notional value outstanding in interest rate contracts denominated in USD as of H1 2022.